small-five-dapp/decentralized-ehr/README.md

-# Decentralised Electronic Health Records
+# Decentralized Electronic Health Records

 ## Environment Setup
 Make sure that you have a working Node.js `>=12.0` installation.